headstrongsolutions/jarvis_printer/README.md

 The core CatPrinter is working as expected, and passing a Markdown file to it works also as expected (including rendering and printing images).

 ### To Do
- - [ ] Fix intermittent drag'n'drop error on markdown-editor
+ - [ ] 1 - Correct pathing for images in markdown docs
- - [ ] Correct pathing for images in markdown docs
+ - [ ] 1 - Load markdown data into markdown-editor
- - [ ] Load markdown data into markdown-editor
+ - [ ] 2 - HTML form functionality for loading markdown files
- - [ ] HTML form functionality for loading markdown files
+ - [ ] 2 - HTML form functionality for creating new markdown files
- - [ ] HTML form functionality for creating new markdown files
+ - [ ] 2 - HTML form functionality for deleting markdown files
- - [ ] HTML form functionality for deleting markdown files
+ - [ ] 3 - HTML form functionality for listing image files
- - [ ] HTML form functionality for listing image files
+ - [ ] 3 - HTML form functionality for deleting image files
- - [ ] HTML form functionality for deleting image files
+ - [ ] 4 - Some form of keep alive, probably within the flask application
- - [ ] Some form of keep alive, probably within the flask application
+ - [ ] 9 - Fix intermittent drag'n'drop error on markdown-editor
  - [X] HTML forms for markdown editing/preview
  - [X] WebAPI - Get all markdown files
  - [X] WebAPI - Get a single markdown file